ryanoillataguerre/torus/README.md

 The u direction is the toroidal axis (around the donut), and the v direction is the poloidal axis (falling into the center of the donut).

-The .mp4 output is also keyed to start and end on the exact same frame by default.
+The .mp4 output is also keyed to start and end on the exact same frame by default (perfect loop for the .gif).

 # Run